da21510/avl.github.io/recruit/open_positions.md

 ---
 layout: default
-title: Open Positions
+title: 職缺
-description: Seeking Talented Engineers, Designers, and Inventors
+description: Open Positions
 ---

 ## We are always hiring.